-Converting a Blogger Blog to InDesign Tagged Text with Perl
+Import a Blogger Blog to InDesign with Perl

 Our family has a fairly sizable blog that we (actually, mostly my wife, Nancy) have kept updated for several years.
 Since it contains so much family history we wanted an easy way to preserve it in print form, just in case Blogger gets the boot from Google some day (not that that will ever really happen…).